Menu

 • If a digital keyboard does need to be tuned to another instrument, it's only a matter of turning one knob or adjusting a setting.

-• Many digital keyboards do not duplicate the action or touch of an actual piano or organ.
-A lot of smaller synthesizers use lightweight plastic keys that are spring-loaded for easier playing.
+• Many digital keyboards don't duplicate the action or touch of an actual piano or organ.
+A lot of smaller keyboards use lightweight plastic keys that are spring-loaded for easier playing.
 The keys themselves may be smaller in size than traditional keys, and there may not be 88 of them.

-Making the transition from a lightweight digital keyboard to a traditional instrument is often a challenge.
+• Making the transition from a lightweight digital keyboard to a traditional instrument is often a challenge.
+Only the most premium digital pianos offer a true duplication of the acoustic experience.

-• Most digital keyboards only synthesize the voices of instruments; they don’t fully recreate them.
+• Digital keyboards only synthesize the voices of instruments; they don’t fully recreate them.
 Although the original sound source may have been a real instrument, digitizing and synthesizing that sound for a keyboard affects its characteristics.

 FAQ

-Q. My son just started taking piano lessons.
+Q. My child just started taking piano lessons.
 Do I need to buy a practice keyboard with 88 weighted keys?

-Ordinarily, you would want to match the rehearsal instrument with the performance instrument as much as possible.
-If your son’s instructor uses a traditional piano with weighted keys, then investing in a similar digital keyboard would be ideal.
+A. Ordinarily, you would want to match the rehearsal instrument with the performance instrument as much as possible.
+If your child's instructor uses a traditional piano with weighted keys, then investing in a similar digital keyboard would be best.
 However, these instruments can be very expensive.
 For the short term, a younger player just learning the fundamentals of music can practice scales and basic melodies on a smaller keyboard with fewer keys.

-Synthesizing authentic instrumental voices was a major problem with earlier generations of digital keyboards.
+A. Synthesizing authentic instrumental voices was a major problem with earlier generations of digital keyboards.
 The few voices featured on these instruments sounded very little like the real thing.
-But the invention of digital-sampling software revolutionized the industry.
+But the invention of digital sampling software revolutionized the industry.
 Sound engineers recorded real musicians performing on real instruments under laboratory conditions.

 Q. Why does my new electronic keyboard sound so tinny?
 I like to play it for fun, but the sound isn't very good.